georapbox/rollup-library-starter-kit/README.md

 ### 1. Setup the library's name

-- Open `rollup.config.js` and change the value of `libraryName` variable with your library's name.
+- Open `rollup.config.js` and change the value of `LIBRARY_NAME` variable with your library's name.
 - Open `package.json` and change the following properties with your library's equivalent
   - `name`
   - `version`